-Degrees in Absentia - Degrees will be granted in absentia only upon formal application by April 1 and approval of the Vice President for Academic Services.
+Degrees in Absentia - Degrees will be granted in absentia only upon formal application by April I and approval of the Vice President for Academic Services.

-Denominational Studies - Courses in denominational history, polity, and doctrine are required by I.T.C. for the constitutent denominations.
+Denominational Studies - Courses in denominational history, polity, and doctrine are required by ITC for the constituent denominations.
+International Presbyterian students will be exempt from denominational course requirements (History and Polity).
 For students in the Th.D. and D.Min. programs, such courses are regarded as preliminary.